myronschippers/todo-list-react-tutorial/README.md

         });
         ```

-1. Create a module to map redux state to a React component.
+1. create a module to map redux state to a React component:
     * add a `mapStoreToProps.js` file to the `./src/redux` directory:

         ```JS